What Is Mindfulness? And How to Be More Mindful

-What to Do with the Information Mindfulness Gives Us
+What to Do With the Information Mindfulness Gives Us

 The thing about being present and really paying attention is that we learn things about ourselves and our world that we might have been avoiding, perhaps with good reason.
-But we can deal with these thoughts and feelings once the come into the light.
+But we can deal with these thoughts and feelings once they come into the light.

 I can now tolerate that anxiety better now that I understand its source.
-I also can take action to change my community and society at large—for example, by talking openly about my experiences, helping my male friends learn about how women experience the world, and supporting social groups that work to change the culture.
+I also can take action to change my community and society at large—for example, by talking openly about my experiences, helping my male friends learn about how women experience the world and supporting social groups that work to change the culture.

 When we try to just cope with symptoms—like anxiety—the causes remain intact.
 Because mindfulness can help us better uncover and get at the causes, it can be a more effective way to increase happiness, if done correctly.
 And taking this more social, cultural approach to addressing our issue is often more rewarding because it helps us move forward while simultaneously helping others move forward.

-Who Might Need Professional Help with Mindfulness?
+Who Might Need Professional Help With Mindfulness?